albertopeam/Android-Infrastructure/README.md

 Now in the instrumentation test.
 We define all the mocks that we will need in the test.
 Also create the ActivityTestRule but config it to avoid autorun.
-Finally create the EspressoDaggerMockRule.
+Finally create the **EspressoDaggerMockRule**.
 With the setup complete we can create a test and run it.
 All the mocks will be injected as doubles in the Activity module.